minio/docs/source/reference/minio-server/minio-server.rst

    Binds the :mc:`minio <minio server>` server process to a specific network address and port number.
    Specify the address and port as ``ADDRESS:PORT``, where ``ADDRESS`` is an IP address or hostname and ``PORT`` is a valid and open port on the host system.
+   MinIO supports both IPv4 and IPv6 addressing, provided that the specified addresses are routable and resolveable.

-   To change the port number for all IP addresses or hostnames configured on the host machine, specify ``:PORT`` where ``PORT`` is a valid and open port on the host.
+   To change the port number for all IP addresses or hostnames configured on the host machine, specify only ``:PORT`` where ``PORT`` is a valid and open port on the host.

    .. versionchanged:: RELEASE.2023-01-02T09-40-09Z